The Library is seeking a Circulation Supervisor. The position reports to the Head of Circulation.

 • Managing the activities of Circulation staff during evening and weekend hours

 • Overseeing Library opening and closing procedures

 • Performing all Circulation Desk duties including but not limited to checking out and renewing Library materials, placing holds, collecting fines and fees; responding to patron requests

 • Performing other duties as required

-This is a part-time position with the following schedule: Mondays and Fridays 9-5, and Tuesdays 2-8 for a total of 20 hours per week.
+This is a full-time position with the following schedule: Wednesdays and Thursdays 12-8, Fridays 9-5, and weekends 11-5.
 The New York Society Library is an Equal Opportunity Employer.
 Potential candidates should email a cover letter, resume and the names of three (3) references with contact information to: Mia D'Avanza at firstname.lastname@example.org with "Circulation Supervisor" in the subject head.

 Lifting: Occasional to frequent lifting up to 30 lbs.
+Sitting: 60-80%

-Requires long periods of work at computers
+Vision: Normal.
+Requires long periods of work at computers.

-Indoor environment, working closely with others and also independently.
-Occasional exposure to dust and mold
+Indoor environment; Working closely with others and also independently.
+Occasional exposure to dust and mold.

 ABOUT THE LIBRARY: